emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }
 ```

-#### Response fields
+##### Response fields

 Field | Data Type | Description
 :--- | :--- | :---
 schema | Array | Specifies the field names and types for all fields.
 data_rows | 2D array | An array of results.
 Each result represents one matching row (document).
 total | Integer | The total number of rows (documents) in the index.
 size | Integer | The number of results to return in one response.
-status | String | The HTTP response status Energy Logserver returns after running the query.
+status | String | The HTTP response status ITRS Log Analytics returns after running the query.

 #### Explain API

-The SQL plugin has an `explain` feature that shows how a query is executed against Energy Logserver, which is useful for debugging and development.
-A POST request to the `_plugins/_sql/_explain` or `_plugins/_ppl/_explain` endpoint returns [OpenSearch domain-specific language](https://opensearch.org/docs/latest/opensearch/query-dsl/) (DSL) in JSON format, explaining the query.
+The SQL plugin has an `explain` feature that shows how a query is executed against ITRS Log Analytics, which is useful for debugging and development.
+A POST request to the `_plugins/_sql/_explain` or `_plugins/_ppl/_explain` endpoint returns Domain-specific language (DSL) in JSON format, explaining the query.
 You can execute the explain API operation either in command line using `curl` or in the Dashboards console, like in the example below.

-#### Sample explain request for an SQL query
+##### Sample explain request for an SQL query

 ```json
 POST _plugins/_sql/_explain